How Baku event permits actually work: a planner's guide

 - Birtour as the named applicant matters.
 The local-applicant requirement means you can't typically file these from London or Mumbai directly.
 Your DMC files; choose a DMC that's done your specific permit type before.

 For end-to-end production scope including permit handling, our Azerbaijan MICE production team takes the full permit lifecycle as part of the proposal.
 For the full 12-week corporate event planner timeline, see our planner guide.
+We re-check the authority pages behind this article roughly quarterly and re-date it when something on them actually moves.